Building permits

 Other approvals that may be required

-In addition to the planning approvals and building permit which are required for a building project, other permits and approvals may be required in particular circumstances, for example, Ontario Heritage Act, Conservation Authority and Ministry of Transportation approvals.
-These approvals are considered applicable law.
-Generally, the applicable laws, which are set out in the Building Code, must be complied with prior to the building permit being issued.
+In addition to the planning approvals and building permit required for a building project, other permits and approvals may also be needed in certain situations, such as those required under the Ontario Heritage Act, Conservation Authority and Ministry of Transportation.
+These approvals are considered applicable law and generally, the applicable laws set out in the Building Code must be complied with before a building permit can be issued.

 How you can find out more